YehudaShani/SuperPoint-With-Transformer-Backbone/README.md

 ## Metrics Comparison
 Both the CNN and Transformer-based SuperPoint models are first trained on the Synthetic Shapes dataset, and the resulting weights are saved.

 Subsequently, homography_consistency_dir.py is used to perform homographic augmentation on a subset of the EuRoC dataset, and the outputs of this process are employed for fine-tuning both neural networks, through Homographic Augmentation.

 Setup (same for both models): 120×160, det_thresh=0.02, nms=4, topk=50, px_thresh=3.0,
 valid_margin=4, seed=123.
 Dataset: EuRoC mav0/cam0.

-The results are shown in the table below
+The results are shown in the table below (additional information on the parameters in the table are given in the Appendix below)

 ![Test ge 4](Images/swin_vs_cnn.png)